 If you want to read an adorable, heartwarming and funny slice-of-life then this manga is for you.
 It's easy to make comparisons to Yotsuba; it's a story about childhood, learning about the world and making friends, all told from the perspective of Yokai, which are essentially monsters rooted in Japanese folklore.
 It's not an uncommon concept, but by using the weird and wonderful elements of Japanese mythology the story gains a unique spin that adds a whole new dimension to the characters and their adventures.

-Unsurprisingly, this story takes a more friendly look at said monsters.
+takes a more friendly look at said monsters.
 If you read about Yokai online, you're bound to come across some descriptions that certainly don't make them sound 'cute', but Ike has provided his own take on traditional Yokai concepts that for the most part are more child-like in appearance, and certainly work well with the tone and setting of the series.

 Despite being a relatively unknown artist, Ike's art style is a real treat for the eyes, with fantastic character design and some brilliant, detailed environments that at times border on murky in their appearance, something which accommodates such a monster-centric story and provides a curious perspective on rural Japan and its supernatural inhabitants.